 "Yes!
 Her name is Lasranu.
 I've been seeing her for a couple of years now, but I would very much like to live with her in Hulerin.
 At this point, I'll take any excuse to travel there."

 "Ah...
-I wouldn't mind having more friends, though.
+I wouldn't mind having more friends.
 I don't have many friends in my village."

-A few more hours passed.
-They snacked on their smoked fish filets and some fruit, filling their bellies up.
-The trip was relatively smooth sailing so far, but Siku appeared to be on edge, her ears flicking and twitching for any changes in the current.
+A few more hours passed before they snacked on fish filets and fruit to fill their bellies up.
+It was relatively smooth sailing so far and the wind gave them no trouble so far, but Siku appeared to be on edge, her ears flicking and twitching for any changes in the current.

 "A storm?
 How bad?"